-Functional group See 5.6 vLPI register summary on page 200 for the address offset, type, and reset value of this register.
+Functional group See 5.6 vLPI register summary on page 220 for the address offset, type, and reset value of this register.

-Figure 5-57: GICR_VINVCHIPR bit assignments
+Figure 5-62: GICR_VINVCHIPR bit assignments

-Table 5-68: GICR_VINVCHIPR bit descriptions
+Table 5-75: GICR_VINVCHIPR bit descriptions

-Bits Name Description [31] Valid Set to 1, to start an invalidation request to the vPEs in the chips that GICR_VINVCHIPR.ChipList specifies.
+Bits Name Description [31] Valid Set to 1, to start an invalidation request to the vPEs in the chips that GICR_VINVCHIPR.ChipList selects.
 When read as 0, it indicates that the invalidate request is complete.
-[30:n] - RESO [n-1:0)ChipList When one or more bits are set to 1, it selects a list of chips.
+[30] VID Virtual invalidate disable.
+If set to 1, the invalidation request does not invalidate the vICM RAM, but the GIC performs a drain of vLPIs, vSGIs, commands and streams.
+RAZ/WI in single chip configurations.
+[29:28] ChipOffset When written, this field controls which range of chips that GICR_VINVCHIPR.ChipList selects: 0b00 Chips 0-15 0b01 Chips 16-31 0b10 Chips 32-47 0b11 Chips 48-63 [074/] [27:16] - RESO [15:0] ChipList When one or more bits are set to 1, it selects a list of chips.
 Only vPEs with chip information set in this field are invalidated in RAM.
+The GIC ignores writes that attempts to select a chip that exceeds the number of configured chips.
 For reads, returns RESO .
-The chip_count configuration parameter sets the value of n.